-121. Article I, Section 12 provides: "The people have a right to assemble together to consult for their common good, to instruct their representatives, and to apply to the General Assembly for redress of grievances[.]"

-122. Article I, Section 14 provides: "Freedom of speech and of the press are two of the great bulwarks of liberty and therefore shall never be restrained, but every person shall be held responsible for their abuse."
+- 100. Plaintiffs re-allege and incorporate by reference each and every allegation contained in the preceding paragraphs as if fully set forth here. - 101.
+Article I, Section 12 of the North Carolina constitution provides: "The people have a right to assemble together to consult for their common good, to instruct their representatives, and to apply to the General Assembly for redress of grievances[.]" - 102.
+Article I, Section 14 of the North Carolina constitution provides: "Freedom of speech and of the press are two of the great bulwarks of liberty and therefore shall never be restrained, but every person shall be held responsible for their abuse."

-123. Article I, Sections 12 and 14 provide at least the same level of protection for free speech, association, and assembly as the First Amendment.

-124. The North Carolina Constitution authorizes a cause of action for damages against state officials in their official capacity when they violate the rights found in Article I, including the right to free speech and assembly.
+- 103. Article I, Sections 12 and 14 provide at least the same level of protection for free speech, association, and assembly as the First Amendment. - 104.
+The North Carolina Constitution authorizes a cause of action for damages against state officials in their official capacity when they violate the rights found in Article I, including the right to free speech and assembly.
 See Corum v.
 Univ. of N. Carolina Through Bd. of Governors, 330 N.C.
-761, 782, 413 S.E.2d 276, 289 (1992) ("A direct action against the State for its violations of free speech is essential to the preservation of free speech.").

-125. Plaintiffs lack an adequate state common law or statutory remedy to recover for a violation of their state constitutional right to free speech.

-126. For the same reasons articulated in the Second and Third Claims for relief, Defendants' actions violate Article I, Sections 12 and 14 of the North Carolina constitution.
+761, 782, 413 S.E.2d 276, 289 (1992) ("A direct action against the State for its violations of free speech is essential to the preservation of free speech."). - 105.
+Plaintiffs lack an adequate state common law or statutory remedy to recover for a violation of their state constitutional right to free speech. - 106.
+For the same reasons articulated in the Second Claim for relief, Defendants' actions violate Article I, Sections 12 and 14 of the North Carolina constitution.